nasa9084/go-openapi/README.md

 ## Overview

-This is an implementation of [OpenAPI Specification 3.0](https://github.com/OAI/OpenAPI-Specification) object model.
+This is an implementation of [OpenAPI Specification 3.0](https://github.com/OAI/OpenAPI-Specification) object model with some usable functions.

 ## Synopsis